 The General Municipal Law ("GML") of the State provides that it shall be the duty of the governing board (in the case of the County, the County Legislature) to assess, levy and cause to be collected a sum of money sufficient to pay a final judgment which has been recovered against the County and remains unpaid.
 The GML further provides that the rate of interest to be paid by a municipal corporation upon any judgment against a municipal corporation shall not exceed the rate of nine per centum per annum.
 This provision might be construed to have application to the holders of the Obligations in the event of a default in the payment of principal of and interest on the Obligations.
+Execution or attachment of County property cannot be obtained to satisfy a judgment by holders of the Obligations.

 In prior years, certain events and legislation affecting a holder's remedies upon default have resulted in litigation (none of which involved the County).
-While courts of final jurisdiction have upheld and sustained the rights of bondholders, such courts might hold that future events including financial crises as they may occur in the State and in political subdivisions of the State require the exercise by the

-State or its political subdivisions of emergency and police powers to assure the continuation of essential public services prior to the payment of debt service.
+While courts of final jurisdiction have upheld and sustained the rights of bondholders, such courts might hold that future events including financial crises as they may occur in the State and in political subdivisions of the State require the exercise by the State or its political subdivisions of emergency and police powers to assure the continuation of essential public services prior to the payment of debt service.